Life and Culture

 Let Us Help You Immigrate to Canada from Nigeria

 We work with three Regulated Canadian Immigration Consultants (RCICs) who are experts in the field of immigration policy.
 Once you sign up for your evaluation you will need to submit all of your documents and specify which of the over 60 different programs you would like to apply through to achieve an invitation for permanent residence.

 If you are deemed eligible, one of our friendly account managers will be in touch to guide you through the rest of the process.
 Our professionals have all been through the immigration process themselves and can ease your fears during the application period.
 Choose to give yourself the best chance of success by using a service that can give you accurate advice and help you to boost your chances through gathering and submitting everything correctly.

-Sign up for our service and receive a full evaluation of your profile from professionals in immigration.
+Sign up for our service and receive a full evaluation of your profile from our Canadian immigration professionals.
 Receive all the necessary immigration support once you achieve permanent residence and start your new life in Canada.